 Unless you are in the research business, you generally do not want to tamper with running processes.
 The risk and cost involved might be too high.

-The purpose of process management, which invariably includes a change to existing ways of doing things, is usually in response to changes in the environment.
+The purpose of process management, which invariably includes changing existing ways of doing things, is usually in response to environmental changes.

 There are two types of process improvements, each with a specific purpose:

-- Incremental changes: small scale, limited scope type of changes that aim at improving the effectiveness or efficiency of the current system.
+Incremental changes: small-scale, limited-scope changes that aim to improve the current system’s effectiveness or efficiency.
 Their purpose might also cover team safety and morale.

-- Redesign, or Transformation: Large scale, broad scope type of changes whose purpose is to address a potential threat to the business’s survival or benefit from a significant opportunity.
-Transformations might require changes on the level of organizational culture.
+Redesign, or Transformation: Large scale, broad scope type of changes whose purpose is to address a potential threat to the business’s survival or benefit from a significant opportunity.
+Transformations might require changes in the level of organisational culture.

-Process management is the vehicle that supports Operational Excellence as it has been defined earlier: a continuous improvement process that allows the business to survive in an ever-changing environment.
+Process management is the vehicle that supports Operational Excellence as defined earlier: a continuous improvement process that allows the business to survive in an ever-changing environment.

 4. Prerequisites for Success

-For any process change to succeed, it needs to satisfy three conditions which we present hereafter.
+For any process change to succeed, it must satisfy three conditions we present hereafter.